joaopedromendonca/mylists/README.md

 # MyDay

-A new Flutter project.
+A day-to-day management application for personal organization

-## Getting Started
+## Status

-This is an management app for personal organization of tasks and schedulle.
 It's currently in development stage.